typicode/xv/README.md

 ## Why

-- __User-friendly__ - zero-config, no API to learn, simple convention
+- __User-friendly__ - zero-config, no API to learn, simple convention, ESM support
 - __Extremely lighweight__ - only [`40 lines of code`](https://github.com/typicode/xv/blob/main/src/bin.ts) and no dependencies
 - __Blazingly fast__ - with almost zero abstractions, xv is as fast as Node
 - __Stable__ - very low maintenance
 - __Unix philosophy™__ - `do one thing well`, xv is _only_ a test runner

-Used in [lowdb](https://github.com/typicode/lowdb), [steno](https://github.com/typicode/steno) and other [awesome projects](https://github.com/typicode/xv/network/dependents).
+[lowdb](https://github.com/typicode/lowdb) (local JSON database), [steno](https://github.com/typicode/steno) (fast file writer) and other [awesome projects](https://github.com/typicode/xv/network/dependents) are using xv to run tests.

-## A word on releases
+## Status

-xv being very simple by design, there probably won't be frequent updates (which is a good thing as it means less work for you).
-However, this doesn't mean  that the project is not maintained or not used, it's just (probably) feature complete as it is :)
+The project being very simple by design, there probably won't be frequent updates to the code (_which is a good thing for you, unless you like Dependabot alerts and updating devDependencies_).
+It will be updated to support latest Node releases and implement potential improvements.

-xv will be updated to follow the latest Node API changes or improvements.
+__tl;dr__ xv is maintained and used even though code updates may not be recent.

 ## Install